-Bachelor of Science in Health Sciences (BSHS) Traditional Program
+Bachelor of Science in Health Sciences (BSHS)

 - High school diploma or equivalent (a General Education Development certificate, a California High School Proficiency Examination certificate, other official completion documentation recognized by the state of California) before entering the program.

 - Overall GPA of 2.7 (on a 4.0 scale) and completion of the following classes with a grade of C or better

 - 4 years of English

 - 3 years of mathematics (4 recommended)

 - 2 years of natural science (3 recommended)

 - 2 years of social sciences

 - 2 years of a language other than English

 - Standardized Test Scores:

 - March 2017 and later SAT: 1130 or higher.
 Pre-March 2017 SAT: 1050 or higher.

 - Math and Chemistry subject area tests are highly recommended.

 - ACT Composite 23 or higher

-- Extra-Curricular Accomplishments: Demonstration of service activities in the community and/or school, employment, athletic accomplishments, or other extra-curricular accomplishments.

-- Personal Statement: CHS highly recommends that students take the time to consult different resources, like their high school counselor, before writing the personal statement.
+- Extra-Curricular Accomplishments: Demonstration of service activities in the community and/or school, employment, athletic accomplishments, or other extracurricular accomplishments. - Personal Statement: CHS highly recommends that students take the time to consult different resources, like their high school counselor, before writing the personal statement.
 The personal statement is an important component of the selection process.
-The college website contains links to sample personal statements as well as advice for writing personal statements.

-Bachelor of Science and Doctor of Medicine (BS-MD)
+Bachelor of Science and Doctor of Medicine Pathways (BS to MD)

-These programs offer students a pathway to the College of Medicine at California Northstate University.
-In the 2+ and 3+ programs, students can complete the Bachelor of Science and MD degrees in six and seven years, respectively, rather than the traditional eight years.
-Students in these programs must meet the Technical Standards described on page157.
+These are pathways to the College of Medicine at California Northstate University.
+Please, note: Pathways are not programs and admission to CNU College of Medicine is not guaranteed.
+In the 2+ and 3+ pathways, students can complete the Bachelor of Science and MD degrees in six and seven years, respectively, rather than the traditional eight years.
+Students in these pathways must meet the Technical Standards described on page 31.